ameltonyan/gradle-jasperreports/README.md

 ## Usage

-This plugin provides one main task, `compileAllReports`.
-It uses [incremental task](http://www.gradle.org/docs/current/dsl/org.gradle.api.tasks.incremental.IncrementalTaskInputs.html) feature to process out-of-date files and [parallel collections](http://gpars.codehaus.org/GParsPool) from [GPars](http://gpars.codehaus.org) for parallel processing.
+This plugin provides two tasks, `compileAllReports` and `deleteJasperReports`.
 Adapt your build process to your own needs by defining the proper tasks depedencies (see *Custom Build Process* below).

 If your designs compilation needs to run after Groovy compilation, running `compileAllReports` should give a similar output: